csiro-robotics/shc_tutorials/shc_pc_install_other.md

 [Previous: Installing ROS](shc_pc_install_ros.md)

-The following packages should be installed in addition to ROS for the successful implementation of SHC.
+The following packages should be installed in addition to ROS for the successful implementation of OpenSHC.

 2.1 Install ROS joystick, ROS control, ROS controllers and python catkin tools packages by,